Factual/braze-engine-integration-ios/README.md

 # Example App

-A example app is included in this repository to demonstrate the usage of this library, see [./example](./example) for documentation and usage instructions.
+An example app is included in this repository to demonstrate the usage of this library, see [./example](./example) for documentation and usage instructions.